Blackface and Morris dancing

-Multiple theories exist about the origins of the theatrical practice of blackface.
+Multiple theories exist about the origins of the theatrical practice of blackface as a caricature of black people.
 One interpretation is that it can be traced back to traditions connected with Morris dancing.
+Another interpretation is that traditionally the use of soot to blacken faces in morris dancing was derived from its use as a disguise by the poor when seeking food through begging or poaching.

 15th-century Moorish mimicry

 The term morris is believed to be from the late Middle English word morys, a variant of the word moorish – from the Moors of Morocco; this explanation was cited as early as 1801.

 Carved figures from 1480 in Munich, Germany, show "Moriskentänzer" with bells, including one of the ten extant having African features.
 Later evidence from France includes this quote from Thoinot Arbeau circa 1580: "In fashionable society when I was young, a small boy, his face daubed with black and his forehead swathed in a white or yellow handkerchief, would make an appearance after supper.
 He wore leggings covered with little bells and performed a morris".
 However, the precise linkage between the morris in France and England at that time remains unclear.
 Henry VII may have become familiar with French morris during his time in France, and is recorded as having morris at his own court in England (see below).

 Another theory is that the blackface tradition derives from earlier forms of the dance involving a Moroccan king and his followers.
 There is recorded evidence from 1688 of payments in Shrewsbury of 10 shillings to "Ye Bedlam Morris" and 2 shillings for "Ye King of Morocco".

 Evidence of the 18th-century association of black faces with morris is given by the description of the Betley Window (a stained-glass window in Betley Hall, Staffordshire, from around 1621, depicting morris dancers) by its owner, George Tollet (1725–1779).
 Writing in 1778, he states "we are authorised ... to call some of the representations on my window, Morris Dancers, though I am uncertain whether it exhibits one Moorish personage, as none of them have black or tawny faces, nor do they brandish swords or staves in their hands, nor are they, in their shirts adorned with ribbons."